Images

 | Transport type | Transport type used by the MCP image: - Remote: HTTP (default), SSE (deprecated) - Local (STDIO). |

-| Actions | Buttons to manage the selected image: - Delete: Use to remove the image. - Duplicate: Use to create a copy of the image. - Open in a new tab: Use to open image properties in a new tab in your browser. |
+| Actions | Buttons to manage the selected image: - Open in a new tab: Use to open image properties in a new tab in your browser. - Delete: Use to remove the image. - Duplicate: Use to create a copy of the image. |

 Add Image